Parallel Circuit With Collisions

 end

-There is only one version of this model, created almost 14 years ago by Uri Wilensky.
+There is only one version of this model, created over 14 years ago by Uri Wilensky.

 Attached files